A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 A Rough Ride

-Does your car feel a bit more uncomfortable to sit in?
+Does your car feel a bit more unpleasant to sit in?
 Perhaps you’re feeling the bumps in the road more than you used to.
 Or maybe you’re noticing some extra bouncing as you go over speedbumps or potholes.

 The most likely culprit is either a broken spring or shock absorber.
-A harsher ride usually means that the spring has snapped or the shock absorber has seized.
+A rougher ride usually means that the spring has snapped or the shock absorber has seized.
 A bouncier sensation might mean the damper has developed a leak, but the coil spring is still intact.

 If you suspect something’s up, take your car to a mechanic.
 They will put your car up on a ramp to look underneath and identify the problem.